-The Board believes the continuing appointment of the AIFM and the Portfolio Manager, under the terms described on page 24, is in the interests of shareholders as a whole.
+The Board believes the continuing appointment of the AIFM and the Portfolio Manager, under the terms described on page 26, is in the interests of shareholders as a whole.
 In coming to this decision, the MEC and the Board took into consideration, inter alia, the following:

-- the terms of the AIFM Agreement and the Portfolio Management Agreement, in particular the level and method of remuneration, the notice period and the comparable arrangements of a group of the Company's peers; - the quality of the service provided and the quality and depth of experience of the company management, company secretarial, administrative and marketing teams that the AIFM allocates to the management of the Company; and
+- the terms of the AIFM Agreement and the Portfolio Management Agreement, in particular the level and method of remuneration, the notice period and the comparable arrangements of a group of the Company's peers; - the quality of the service provided and the quality and depth of experience of the company management,

-• the quality of service provided by the Portfolio Manager in the management of the portfolio; and the level of performance of the portfolio in absolute terms and by reference to the RPI+3% and other relevant indices.
+- company secretarial, administrative and marketing teams that the AIFM allocates to the management of the Company; and - the quality of service provided by the Portfolio Manager to the management of the portfolio; and the level of performance in the portfolio in absolute terms and by reference to the MSCI World Total Return Index and other relevant indices.